LearnWeb3DAO/Whitelist-Dapp/README.md

 ## Requirements

-- Whitelist access would be given to the first `10` users who want to get in.
+- Whitelist access should be given to the first `10` users for free who want to get in.
 - There should be a website where people can go and enter into the whitelist.

 Lets start building 🚀